outbrain/react-outbrain-widget/README.md

 # OutbrainWidgetReactComponent
-A component to embed a outbrain widget inside a react app
+A component to embed an outbrain widget inside a react app